Vlad-Stryapko/AppDesignDemo/AppDesignDemo/005 Summary.md

 ### Summary

 1. Easy != simple
-2. One should strive for simplicity and not be ashamed of 'primitive' solutions
+2. Strive for simplicity and don't be ashamed of 'primitive' solutions
-3. It's still good to know more complex approaches to make a conscious decision on what to use
+3. It's still good to know more complex approaches
-4. Try to think about things rationally in terms of raw added value
+4. Think about in terms of 'added value'
+5. General concepts can be applied to (almost) any program

 Source available at https://github.com/Vlad-Stryapko/AppDesignDemo